WalletConnect/walletconnect-specs/chat/chat-registry.md

 # Chat Registry

 Chat registry is a REST Api that allows chat users to register their blockchain accounts for public discoverability.
-In future it is worth to consider that registry records are stored on blockchain and remain fully controlled by account owner.
+In future it is worth to consider that registry records are stored on blockchain and remain fully controlled by account's owner.

 ### Register
 Used for registering a record with CAIP10 account.